 You should also read the Carmacks Briefing Notes and if you do not have your own support crew, you should read the Carmacks Support document and contact Coalmine campground directly to arrange for paid support.

-You leave Carmacks feeling refreshed or otherwise after your gear has been checked and no earlier than 7 hours after you arrived and no later than 05:00 on Friday morning.
+You leave Carmacks feeling refreshed or otherwise after your rest or stop-and-go.
+You must leave Carmacks by 06:00 on Friday morning even if that is less than 10 hours rest: some of the volunteers will be working Dawson too, and they need to get there well ahead of the first boats.
 In river miles you are less than half way to Dawson.
 In Paddling hours you are still less than half way, but much closer.
 No more lakes!

 Carmacks to Five Finger Rapids